 Here’s where my husband and I didn’t really follow the playbook.
 We hadn’t planned to buy a house so soon, so we hadn’t been intentionally saving for a down payment.
 We had just moved in as newlywed renters when, 3 months into our lease, our landlords put the house up for sale.
 Since we anticipated being evicted and thought we’d have to move anyway, we figured we’d look into both renting and buying to see what options we might have.
 In terms of a possible down payment, we worked with money we already had available and rearranged our priorities to move home buying up on the list ahead of other things.
 That did limit the kinds of homes we could consider compared to our “ideal home,” but it ended up being a helpful constraint in the end.

-Draft your sample homeowner’s budget.
-And practice living with it.
+Draft your budget and practice living with it

 You know what your budget looks like right now.
 (Right?
 If not, start with GB 101.)
 But what would your budget look like if you owned a home?
 Think about what areas you’d need to add.
 Don’t be fooled by the monthly mortgage payment and think that’s your monthly cost, because you’ll need to budget for all the other ongoing expenses of homeownership.
 Now that you’ve got a sense of what you’ll need to add, think about what parts of your budget you’d be willing to reduce.
 And, this is key — is that a life that you’re prepared to live?
 Practice living with that budget for a while, perhaps a year.
 And in the meantime, use the space in your budget to save.